MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbHybrid/hybrid/decommission-on-prem-overview.md

 - M365-collaboration
 - Teams_ITAdmin_Help
 - Adm_Skype4B_Online
-description: "Instructions for implementing  hybrid connectivity between Skype for Business Server and Skype for Business Online."
+description: "Instructions for how to decommission your on-premises Skype for Business environment."

 ---